 Among other emerging risks, the Company identified Climate Change Risk.
 Climate change risk includes all the financial risks stemming from climate change.
-These risks can arise through two channels, physical risk and transition risk.
+These risks can materialise in Azimut Life mainly through two channels, physical risk and transition risk.
 The first refers to risks arising from climate and weather-related events, while the latter includes risks arising from failing to adapt and move toward a lower-carbon economy.